wpwupingwp/OGU/README.md

 ### Output
 All results will be put in the output folder.
 If you didn't set output path by "-out", BarcodeFinder will create a folder named by current time, for example, "2018-11-19T16-41-59.330217".
 * _a_.gb

     The raw genbank file.
 The _a_ comes from the keyword of query.
 * _a_.gb.fasta

     The converted fasta file of the ".gb" file.
 * _b_.fasta.uniq.csv

     The list of primer pairs.
-CSV(comma-separated values text) format.
+CSV (comma-separated values text) format.
+The _b_ is the name of the fragment (usually gene or spacer).

     Its title:
     ```